wpswings/points-and-rewards-for-woocommerce/readme.md

 > Note:  Get [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-pro/?utm_source=wpswings-par-pro&utm_medium=par-github-page&utm_campaign=par-pro)

-**See what Perties Freshwear is saying about Points and Rewards Plugin:**
+**See what Perties Freshwear is saying about the Points and Rewards Plugin:**
 > I couldn’t expect better results with any other team.
 Attention is always excellent and on time even when you have minor issues, and they solve them asap.
 The features have everything, and I can’t think of any feature that could make it better.
 From compatibility to customizations, they have assisted a lot.
 Absolute satisfaction.
 I’ll give it a full 5-star review.
 It’s definitely worth an upgrade to the pro plugin version.
 Additionally, I’m using RMA for WooCommerce, and it’s smooth too. [**See Points and Rewards Case Study**](https://wpswings.com/case-studies/perties-freshwear/?utm_source=wpswings-par-case-study&utm_medium=par-github-page&utm_campaign=par-case-study)

 ### DOCUMENTATION OF PREMIUM VERSION